Better-Papers/sciblog/src/posts/dbo/dbo.md

 - Failure to

 I have developed Samui Browser for the visualization of high-dimensional biological data.
 We also confirmed the chemistry of EdU-tagging with flow cytometry.
 A preliminary panel with MERFISH genes are ready

-#### Anticipated problems that might arise and alternative plans to accomplish the specific aims if these problems arise

-Whereas we have preliminary data for Aim 1,